-He starts with a Macrame skeleton and adds elements that are woven, crocheted, knitted, and felted that result in fiber sculptures.
+Erik starts with a Macrame skeleton and then adds elements that are woven, crocheted, knitted, and felted which result in fiber sculptures.
 I wanted to mention him because his work opened my eyes to the possibilities of fiber arts and it might do the same for you all.

 What are your best tips for beginners?